Comfort Manaslu Circuit Trek - 17 Days

 Equipment Lists for Comfort Manaslu Circuit Trek - 17 Days

-While packing for “Comfort Manaslu Circuit Trek ” warm clothing is important to ensure comfort and safety, while non-essential gear such as a knife may simply come in handy.
+When packing for the “Comfort Manaslu Circuit Trek,” warm clothing is important to ensure comfort and safety, while non-essential gear, such as a knife, may simply come in handy.
 Here we have a suggested packing list to guide you in preparation:

 (Note: This is just a guideline to help you with your preparation.)